wmcadigital/wmn-design-system/src/www/pages/docs/releases/index.njk.md

 ## About

-Transport for West Midlands Design System follows <a href="http://semver.org/" target="_blank" rel="noopener noreferrer" class="wmnds-link">Semantic Versioning</a> and stores all versions of the design system on <a href="https://github.com/wmcadigital/wmn-design-system/releases" target="_blank" rel="noopener noreferrer" class="wmnds-link">Github</a> and <a href="https://www.npmjs.com/package/wmn-design-system" target="_blank" rel="noopener noreferrer" class="wmnds-link">NPM</a>.
+Transport for West Midlands Design System follows <a href="http://semver.org/" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Semantic Versioning</a> and stores all versions of the design system on <a href="https://github.com/wmcadigital/wmn-design-system/releases" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Github</a> and <a href="https://www.npmjs.com/package/wmn-design-system" target="_blank" rel="noopener noreferrer" class="tfwmds-link">NPM</a>.

 Using this method of versioning enables Transport for West Midlands Design System to release new versions without breaking any projects dependant on previous releases.